 Signs and Symptoms of Diet Pill

-As you or your loved one loses control of their diet pill addiction, it will be more difficult to maintain relationships with family, friends, and coworkers.
-The addiction prevents you or your loved one from doing anything social.
-These are some of the signs you or your loved one is headed down a destructive path:
+As you or your loved one loses control of their diet pill addiction, it can often become really difficult to maintain relationships with family, friends, and coworkers.
+Addiction prevents you or your loved one from doing anything social because it’s uncomfortable to be with people who ask questions you don’t want to answer.
+These are some of the signs you or your loved one is struggling with substance abuse or addiction:

 - Increased isolation

 - Taking more risks